Frequently Asked Questions

 Click here for more information about telehealth psychology sessions at The READ Clinic

-Your therapist will discuss the different types of therapies with you and will choose the most appropriate therapy or therapies based on your individual circumstances.
+Your practitioner will discuss the different types of therapies with you and will choose the most appropriate therapy or therapies based on your individual circumstances.

 Yes.
-Therapy is a safe, secure and private interaction between you and your trained therapist.
+Therapy is a safe, secure and private interaction between you and your trained practitioner.

-What you discuss with your therapist is kept strictly confidential.
-The only exception to this is if your therapist has serious concerns about your safety or the safety of others, in which case your therapist will discuss their concerns with you first.
+What you discuss with your practitioner is kept strictly confidential.
+The only exception to this is if your practitioner has serious concerns about your safety or the safety of others, in which case your practitioner will discuss their concerns with you first.

 Counsellors and Psychotherapists vary in their education, training and therapeutic approaches.
 The titles “counsellor” and “Psychotherapist” are not regulated in Australia.